Boosting serotonin levels with tryptophan can improve depression, anxiety, ADHD, and more. Learn how tryptophan supplements and foods can help.

 Serotonin plays a large role in mood, sleep, learning, and appetite control.

-Low serotonin is widely believed to be a major cause of depression.
+A low serotonin level is widely believed to be a major cause of depression.

-The most popular antidepressant medications like Prozac and Zoloft are selective serotonin reuptake inhibitors (SSRIs) which work by making more serotonin available in the brain.
+The most popular antidepressant medications like Prozac and Zoloft are selective serotonin reuptake inhibitors (SSRIs) which are believed to work by making more serotonin available in the brain.

 If you want more serotonin, you can’t just pop a “serotonin pill” since serotonin molecules are too large to enter the brain.

-But you can increase serotonin levels by providing more of its raw material in the form of tryptophan instead.
+But you can increase serotonin levels by instead providing more of its raw material in the form of tryptophan.

 This is an exciting discovery for the millions of people for whom antidepressants either don’t work or have unacceptable side effects.